 Spectroscopy

-Cathodoluminescence (CL) spectroscopy is useful to determine the wavelength distribution of the emitted light.
+Cathodoluminescence (CL) spectroscopy is useful for determining the emitted light's wavelength distribution.
 When the collected light is focused onto the entrance slit of an optical spectrograph or spectrometer, the light is dispersed (separated) by wavelength.
 Data may be in the form of individual spectra from a few well-chosen points (typically the highest quality spectrum) or spectrum imaging via the collection of a complete spectrum at each point (pixel) of an image.
 Spectrum imaging requires no a priori knowledge of a specimen and allows the use of advanced analysis techniques.

 The spectroscopy workflow is relatively simple, as seen here: